-Senior Dog Health Screening Guide — What Tests Dogs Need After Age 7
+Senior Dog Blood Panel & Health Screening Guide — What to Expect After Age 7

 Senior dogs (7+ years) need comprehensive health screening every 6 months including bloodwork, urinalysis, and physical exams to catch age-related conditions early.